copocaneta/estudos-testing-react-with-jest-and-testing-lib/README.md

 - **when we are waiting for something to appear asynchronously on the page, we MUST USE `await findBy`**

+## Review for Project 02 - "scoops" testing

+- Mock Service Worker mimics response from server
+  - create handler
+  - create server
+  - update `setupTests` to list for requests
+- `getAllByRole`
+  - seartch for more than one match to role
+- `await findAllByRole`
+  - for asynchronous DOM update of elements

 <style>
 img{width: 30%; display: block; margin: 0 auto;}